CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/configuration.md

 <tr>
 <td><a name="license-file"></a><code>.license-file</code></td>
-<td>Provides a URL to your Camunda license file and is automatically inserted into the DB when the application starts (but only if no valid license key is found in the DB).</br></br>
+<td>Provides a URL to your Operaton license file and is automatically inserted into the DB when the application starts (but only if no valid license key is found in the DB).</br></br>
 <b>Note:</b> This property is only available when using the <a href="{{<ref "/user-guide/spring-boot-integration/webapps.md#enterprise-webapps" >}}">camunda-bpm-spring-boot-starter-webapp-ee</a>
 </td>
 <td>By default, the license key will be loaded: